Ditching Russia, Boeing’s engineer search intensifies in India, Brazil

 In the course of 2022, Russia all but disappeared from Boeing’s map, with work for 640 employees moving from Moscow to other sites.

-The internal presentation indicates 21% of that work will go to India; 18% to Washington, D.C.; 16% to Brazil; and 10% to Poland, with the destination of the remainder not yet determined.
+The internal presentation indicates 21% of that work will go to India; 18% to Washington state; 16% to Brazil; and 10% to Poland, with the destination of the remainder not yet determined.

 The expansion of Boeing Poland was spurred by the migration of some Ukrainian personnel there.